 I already finished his sentence in my mind.
 I know, it’s a bird.
 We just heard a bird.

 I thought there was only one sound that frogs ever make: that throaty ‘riiiibit’ sound.
-But as I found out in forests of Monteverde, some small frogs whistle like a bird.
-This particular species keeps its nests in little puddles of rainwater inside the bromelia plants that grow on the trees there.
+But as I found out in forests of Monteverde in Costa Rica, some small frogs whistle like a bird.
+This particular species keeps its nests in little puddles of rainwater inside the bromeliad plants that grow on the trees there.

 It’s just one of the many little discoveries I made while touring a unique nature park in Costa Rica.
 It’s in a mountainous region where clouds moving in from the Caribbean linger, creating mini rainforests on the slopes below.

 There were a few more unusual plants and animals I encountered during my time there…

 A sex dungeon for beatles

 This plant may have a pretty flower but seems otherwise quite ordinary.
 But it does quite an extraordinary thing.

 Its flower evolved especially to lure beatles.
 And once a whole bunch of beatles are lured inside the plant closes its flower, trapping the beatles inside.

 No, it’s not a flesh-eating plant.
 In fact, this plant is going to do these beatles a solid.